High Blood Pressure During Aging and a Diet That May Help

 What Is Hypertension?

 Luckily, although the risk of developing high blood pressure increases as we age, there are many things that we can do to lower this risk.
-Following a healthy lifestyle is very helpful for preventing hypertension.
-Getting regular medical checkups and seeking advice from a doctor are also important.
+Following a healthy diet such as the DASH one and exercising regularly may be very helpful for preventing hypertension.
+Getting regular medical checkups is also important in the fight against high blood pressure as we age.

 The information in this article is intended for general interest.
 Someone with hypertension should seek advice from their doctor.